Jimmy MacCarthy: Becoming a solo performer (1981–1991)

 Following Southpaw, MacCarthy became a solo performer and, through a deal with Mulligan Records, released two singles of his own in 1981, titled 'Miles of Eyes' and 'Like in the Movies'.
-While 'Miles of Eyes' would become a turntable hit, it was MacCarthy's experience as a songwriter that stood to him on numerous occasions.
-On reflection, MacCarthy stated that being a songwriter was what earned him his place in Southpaw.
-Moreover, when Moving Hearts debuted MacCarthy's songs ‘Burning Star’ and ‘Strain of the Dance’ at the Rossnaree Hotel, Drogheda in late 1982 and released the latter on their 1983 album ‘Live Hearts’, it was only the following year that MacCarthy was booked to play a residency in the Cork Metropole, the Anchor Bar, Dunmore East, and Dublin’s National Stadium.
+MacCarthy stated that being a songwriter was what earned him his place in Southpaw.
+When Moving Hearts debuted MacCarthy's songs ‘Burning Star’ and ‘Strain of the Dance’ at the Rossnaree Hotel, Drogheda in late 1982 and released the latter on their 1983 album ‘Live Hearts’, it was only the following year that MacCarthy was booked to play a residency in the Cork Metropole, the Anchor Bar, Dunmore East, and Dublin’s National Stadium.

 Initially, ‘Strain of the Dance’ was to be MacCarthy’s first single, but, due to its disturbing imagery and in respect to the victims of the Stardust tragedy and their families, he and Seamus O’Neill of Mulligan Records mutually settled on ‘Miles of Eyes’ instead.
 However, Moving Hearts' success with 'Strain of the Dance' gave MacCarthy the confidence to think of himself as a songwriter.

-In the early 1980s, MacCarthy secured a number of support slots for other artists, most notably Chris de Burgh and Maura O'Connell and, while his debut single 'Miles of Eyes' wasn't a chart success, it received near incessant airplay on Irish radio for five weeks.
+In the early 1980s, MacCarthy secured a number of support slots for other artists, including Chris de Burgh and Maura O'Connell and, while his debut single 'Miles of Eyes' wasn't a chart success, it received ongoing airplay on Irish radio for five weeks.

-In his career, MacCarthy has had the fortune of being able to tour with De Dannan and producers such as Donal Lunny.
+In his career, MacCarthy has toured with De Dannan and producers such as Donal Lunny.